Vegan Minestrone Soup

-This minestrone soup recipe was originally published in September 2012.
+This vegan minestrone soup was originally published in September 2012.
 It has been updated as of March 14, 2017 with new photos, text and improved recipe instructions.

 Let’s talk one of my all-time favorite recipes on this site.
 This light, flavorful and crowd-pleasing minestrone soup!

-So, let’s get down to business and talk this soup!
-It’s easy, it’s simple, it’s satisfying.
-And it’s so wonderfully classic with just a hint of a twist.
+It’s also wonderfully classic with just a hint of a twist.

-And when served up with some bread for dunking (specifically these fluffy honey yeast rolls)!?
-It’s meal-time heaven!
+And when served up with some bread for dunking?
+It’s meal-time heaven.

-- You can absolutely use low-sodium chicken broth in place of the vegetable broth.
-And if you can’t find fire-roasted diced tomatoes, regular ones work just fine as well!
+- If you can’t find fire-roasted diced tomatoes, regular ones work just fine as well.

 - Not feeling the black beans?
 Kidney beans are also awesome here.